German motorcycle Grand Prix: History

 The popularity of motorcycles sharply fell in late 1950s Germany, as now everyone aspired to get an automobile.
 Only BMW survived, dominating side car racing.
 The East German brand MZ had made groundbreaking progress in two stroke technology, but due to defecting personnel and other problems, they fell behind in the late 1960s.
-After West German Dieter Braun won the East German race on the Sachsenring in 1971, the crowd sung the (West) German anthem, the "Deutschlandlied".
-To prevent further "demonstrations", the East German politicians, otherwise eager to gain international recognition, sacrificed the event's World Championship status, limiting entry of riders from Western states from 1972 onwards.
+After West German Dieter Braun won the East German race on the Sachsenring in 1971, the crowd sang the (West) German anthem, the "Deutschlandlied".
+To prevent further "demonstrations", the East German politicians, otherwise eager to gain international recognition, sacrificed the event's World Championship status, limiting the entry of riders from Western states from 1972 onwards.
 With mainly riders from other Eastern bloc socialist states taking part, it was still called Großer Preis der DDR until 1977, when it was renamed Großer Preis des ADMV der DDR after the motorsports governing body.

 In 1974, the event on the improved Nürburgring Nordschleife was boycotted by championship contenders as the track had not been fitted with enough straw bales.
 Traditionally, the Eifelrennen hosted motorcycle and automobile racing on the same weekend.
 Safety demands became problematic, as drivers asked for armco and catch fences, while rider safety requires unobstructed surroundings, with walls of straw bales in front of obstacles.
-With Agostini and others holding out, German amateur riders took all wins; with Edmund Czihak's win in the 500cc class remains the only race won by a German rider in the premier class (both in the 500cc era and the MotoGP era).
+With Agostini and others holding out, German amateur riders took all wins; Edmund Czihak's win in the 500cc class remains the only race won by a German rider in the premier class (both in the 500cc era and the MotoGP era).
 The Eifelrennen in spring became an automobile event, and the GP became a separate event in August.

 A few years later, in 1980, the last German GP was held on the Nordschleife, with the new GP track taking over in 1984.

 The additional 1986 Baden-Württemberg Grand Prix (at Hockenheim) counted towards the WC only for 80cc and 125cc classes.

 In 1998, after having become rather unpopular first at Hockenheim and then at Nürburgring due to the style of the promoters, the German motorcycle Grand Prix moved to new promoters, and to the shortened purpose-built Sachsenring where it became a sell-out event since.

 The 2020 race was cancelled due to the outbreak of COVID-19.